healthchecks/healthchecks/templates/docs/http_api.md

 HEAD|GET|POST PING_ENDPOINT{uuid}/fail
 ```

 Signals to SITE_NAME that the job has failed.
-Actively signalling a failure
+Actively signaling a failure
 minimizes the delay from your monitored service failing to you receiving an alert.

 **Example**